Package micycle.pgs

 polygons and point sets.

-A hull is the smallest enclosing shape that contains all points in a set.
+A hull is the smallest enclosing shape of some nature that contains all points in a set.

 - Since: